Section Title

 Dear Sisters and Brothers in Christ,

-Remember, God calls you beloved.
+Don’t ever forget, God calls you beloved.

 Pastor Tom